Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 FAT32 and exFAT are a good choice when compatibility between OS is needed (flash drives, memory cards...).

+## Hard Drive Sanitization

+Hard drive sanitization is the process of making the data inside the drive impossible to recover.
+Simply deleting the files is not enough, it can be recovered by a forensic software.

+Self-encrypting drives can be sanitized by **Cryptographic Erase** (CE).
+It erases the encryption key used by the drive, so the data is no longer accessible even to forensic analysts.
+For non self-encrypting drives, they can be encrypted with VeraCrypt for example, and the key destroyed.

+**Secure erase** (SE) is used to sanitize flash-based devices (such as SSDs or USB devices) when CE is not available.

+**Wiping** (also called **zero-fill**) the drive is another sanitization technic that fills the drive with zeroes.
+This is a slow process, and it does not work with defective drives.
+A popular tool for drive wiping is **DBAN** (Darik's Boot and Nuke).

+**Physical destruction** of the drive makes the drive itself unusable.
+It can be done by mechanical shredding, incineration, or degaussing magnetic hard drives.

 ## Facilities Security

 ### Fire Suppression